4ifi/appimages/README.md

 $ ./AppImage
 ```

-## How to make AppImage fully portable:
+## How to make AppImages fully portable:

 ```bash
 $ ./AppImage --appimage-portable-home